henrikerola/scaladin/README.md

-Scaladin (formerly known as scala-wrappers) tries to make easier to use [Vaadin Framework](https://vaadin.com) with [Scala](http://www.scala-lang.org/) programming language.
-The JAR file and a Maven dependency can be found from the [Vaadin Directory](http://vaadin.com/addon/scaladin).
+Scaladin makes easier to use [Vaadin Framework](https://vaadin.com) with [Scala](http://www.scala-lang.org/) programming language.
+It's a wrapper library that provides a pure Scala API for Vaadin Framework.

 [![Build Status](https://secure.travis-ci.org/henrikerola/scaladin.png?branch=2.1)](http://travis-ci.org/henrikerola/scaladin)
 ## How to use it?

-Take a look at the [wiki](https://github.com/henrikerola/scaladin/wiki).
+The JAR file and a Maven dependency can be found from the [Vaadin Directory](http://vaadin.com/addon/scaladin).

+The following listing shows what Scaladin code looks like:

+    package com.example

+    import vaadin.scala._

+    class ScaladinExampleApplication extends Application("Scaladin Example") {
+      override val main = new VerticalLayout {
+        add(new Button {
+          caption = "Click me!"
+          icon = new ThemeResource("../runo/icons/16/globe.png")
+          clickListeners += { mainWindow.showNotification("Hello World!") }
+        })
+      }
+    }

 ## Authors